 git config user.email your_email

-Now we need to create a GitHub account for you.
-Good news, they're free, and are a staple of the developer's life.
-You can create an account at github.com.
-After creating the account you'll need to visit the email address you provided, and click the link in the confirmation email GitHub has sent you.
+Next, you'll need to create a free GitHub account.
+After creating the account you'll need to visit the email address you provided and click the link in the confirmation email GitHub has sent you.

 Pick a good user name!
-As a developer, it might end up on your resume!
+If you decide to become a developer, your GitHub user name will likely end up on your resume.
 GitHub also functions as a social network for developers.
 You can connect with people, collaborate on projects, and even find cool new libraries and tools to use.

 Once you successfully register for a GitHub account, you should see a welcome message like this:

 Now that you have an account, let's create a repository on GitHub.
-A repository is like creating a place to store and single project on your GitHub account.
+A repository is a place to store a project on your GitHub account.
+Each repository should contain just one project.
 To create a new repository (almost always called a repo) select the

 + option in the upper-right corner of the GitHub welcome page.
 Then, select New repository from the dropdown menu, as seen in the image below: